One of the most common questions we get when reviewing a process:

-However, the time waiting for a large enough batch to complete causes the next step to wait, then it generates a large amount of inventory all at once, which is unable to deal with the inventory and therefore it will need to be stored or will sit waiting to be worked on.
-It also delays the process, which makes your customer wait, which means you will have to wait longer to get paid, and that’s not a good way to run your business.
+However, the time waiting for a large enough batch to be completed is time that your customer is waiting.
+This also causes the next step to wait, and it generates a large amount of inventory all at once.
+This inventory cannot be handled all at once by the next process step, so it will need to be stored or will sit waiting to be worked on until a later time.
+It also delays the process, which makes your customer wait for what they ordered or requested.
+This means you will have to wait longer to get paid, and that’s not a good way to run your business.

 Don’t believe us?
 Check out this video of envelope stuffing, and you’ll understand why one at a time is better.